giobyte8/dotfiles/server/apps/gallery-dl/README.md

 # Use this approach to for example collect urls during day and then schedule a
 # cron job to download using file during night
+# You may want to use -d after run for dettached mode
 ```